-Graduate students who present original work at academic conferences can apply to the Graduate School for up to $500 to cover related travel expenses.
-Given funding limitations, application does not guarantee support.
-Eligible graduate students will be reimbursed for a maximum of one conference per fiscal year (July 1 through June 30), as determined by the end date of travel.
-Reimbursement will not be granted for merely attending a conference.
+Eligible doctoral and master’s students will be approved and reimbursed through the Conference Travel Fund for a maximum of one conference per fiscal year (July 1 through June 30) as determined by the end date of travel; reimbursement will not be granted for merely attending a conference.

 In order to insure that the Graduate School's limited conference-travel funds are distributed as equitably as possible, only doctoral students in their first through fifth years of study and master’s students are automatically eligible to apply for conference travel funding.
 On a case-by-case basis, the Graduate School will consider applications from sixth-year doctoral students, but the application must be signed by the student’s DGS and must include a brief statement from the DGS regarding how the conference will assist the student in the timely (i.e. within the 6th year) completion of graduate studies.

 Completed application forms should be saved in PDF format for submission to the Graduate School.
 Conference travel application forms and related questions should be submitted to firstname.lastname@example.org via email.

 Note: All students in the Division of Biology & Medicine must also have prior approval for conference travel requests; please see BioMed's information about policies and conference travel application.